One of Our Spies Is Missing: Changes from episode

-The film took the second season two-part episode "The Bridge of Lions Affair" and, in addition to editing the length to accommodate the running time of the film by cutting and rearranging some scenes, made several major changes to the episodes.
+The film took the second season two-part The Man from U.N.C.L.E. episode "The Bridge of Lions Affair" and, in addition to editing the length to accommodate the running time of the film by cutting and rearranging some scenes, made several major changes to the episodes.
 First, Leigh Chapman, who played the character of an U.N.C.L.E. communications technician named Wanda, was replaced by Yvonne Craig.
-Yvonne Craig had played Alexander Waverly’s niece Maude Waverly in the prior U.N.C.L.E. film One Spy Too Many, but no reference was made to that character in this movie.
+Yvonne Craig had played Alexander Waverly (Leo G. Carroll)’s niece Maude Waverly in the prior U.N.C.L.E. film One Spy Too Many, but no reference was made to that character in this movie.
 The character remained named Wanda and, other than the replacement of the actress, the role was essentially unchanged from the television episode.
-Second, the character Do Do was introduced as a model who was all too willing to perform Madame Raine De Sala’s dirty work.
-Also new were scenes dealing with the death of Lorelei Lancer; whereas in the episodes she was strangled off screen, in the film her dead body is shown staring open-eyed from the bottom of a tub filled with water.
-Also, the film had a new score composed for it by Gerald Fried, because "The Bridge of Lions Affair" had been tracked with music from other episodes.
+Second, the character Do Do (Ahna Capri) was introduced as a model who was all too willing to perform Madame Raine De Sala (Vera Miles)’s dirty work.
+Also new were scenes dealing with the death of Lorelei Lancer (Dolores Faith); whereas in the episodes she was strangled off screen, in the film her dead body is shown staring open-eyed from the bottom of a tub filled with water.
+The television episode had also made clear that Jordin (Bernard Fox) was investigating Benjamin Lancer (James Doohan) as well but the movie did not include those scenes, though, making Jordin's sudden appearance and his motives for helping Napoleon Solo (Robert Vaughn) as an enemy agent unclear.
+The film had a new score composed for it by Gerald Fried, because "The Bridge of Lions Affair" had been tracked with music from other episodes.